Broiled Salmon

 - Freezer.
 Cooked salmon freezes great.
 Store your cooled leftover salmon in a freezer safe container and freeze it for up to 3 months.
 Thaw the salmon in the fridge overnight before reheating.

 Flake your leftover salmon into your favorite pasta recipes (like creamy spaghetti or this cold orzo salad).
-You can also use leftovers in salmon tacos, wraps, and salads, or add broiled salmon to easy meal prep ideas, like quinoa bowls.
+You can also use leftovers in salmon tacos, wraps, and salads, or add broiled salmon to easy meal prep ideas, like this salmon bowl or a quinoa bowl.

 Ingredients